| A Brief History

 responded to the economic crisis only with offers of loans to state governments which had historically

+shouldered the responsibility for the welfare of the citizens.
 An innovative approach adopted by the 1933 Congress was contained in the Federal Emergency

 Relief Act of 1933.
 Rejecting proposals to create new federal bureaucracies to provide